 Here are some options:

-1) Order our comprehensive thyroid test – it can be run via LabCorp/selfpay OR you can do a blood spot home test kit.
+1) Order our comprehensive thyroid test – it can be run via blood draw/self pay OR you can do a blood spot home test kit

-2) Consider a 1-hour ZOOM or phone appointment with our practitioner so we can help you more.
+2) Consider a virtual health appt so we can help you even more.

 Like us on Facebook

 Medical disclaimer: Our tests cannot be used to diagnose, treat or cure any

 Disease.
 All test results are to be used as educational materials and as a guide to help support your overall health and wellness.
 Always discuss health concerns with your medical doctor.